Chase Sapphire Reserve card review

 After the first $300 you spend on travel purchases (covered by the card’s annual travel credit), you’ll earn a total of 10X points on hotels and rental cars booked through Chase Travel℠, 5X points on Chase Travel℠ flights, 3X points on general travel spending and dining purchases and 1X points on everything else.

-This is one of the highest rates you can get on travel purchases, matching or beating those of top-tier competitors like the Capital One Venture X Rewards Credit Card (which offers 10X miles on hotels and rental cars booked through Capital One Travel and 5X miles on flights booked through Capital One Travel) and The Platinum Card® from American Express (which offers 5X points on flights booked directly with airlines or with American Express Travel on your first $500,000 in spending and 5X points on eligible prepaid hotels booked with American Express Travel).
+This is one of the highest rates you can get on travel purchases, matching or beating those of top-tier competitors like the Capital One Venture X Rewards Credit Card (which offers 10X miles on hotels and rental cars booked through Capital One Travel and 5X miles on flights and vacation rentals booked through Capital One Travel) and The Platinum Card® from American Express (which offers 5X points on flights booked directly with airlines or with American Express Travel on your first $500,000 in spending and 5X points on eligible prepaid hotels booked with American Express Travel).

 High point value and flexible redemption